-The pension cost shown in the next period's accounts will be different to that shown above.
-Although it is not possible to give a reliable indication of the impact, the Employer should make it clear in their budgeting process that the IAS 19 figures shown are subject to change.
+The pension costs shown in the next accounting period's accounts will be different to that shown above.
+Although it is not possible to give a reliable indication of the impact, the figures shown are subject to change.
 Reasons why the pension cost may change include:

-- Actual increase in payroll being different to that used in the calculations particularly given that the revised benefit structure from 1 April 2014 is based on a different definition of pensionable pay.
-We have used a payroll figure of £7,665,900 in our calculations.
-The difference in payroll will particularly affect the current service cost); - Past service costs may not be zero (this cost is that resulting from benefit augmentations or early retirement of individual members before age 60 or on the grounds of efficiency); - Curtailment / settlement events may occur (e.g. outsourcing exercises, redundancy exercises or bulk transfers); - Actual cash-flows over the next accounting periods may differ from those assumed (this will particularly affect the interest on the net defined benefit liability this effect is, however, minor compared to those above.
+- 1. Actual increase in payroll being different to that used in the calculations.
+The projected payroll figure is estimated from the implied payroll over the current accounting period.
+A figure of £7.8m has been used in the estimate (£7.339m in 2013/14).
+A difference in payroll will particularly affect current service costs. - 2.
+Past service costs may not be zero.
+This cost is that resulting from benefit augmentations or early retirements before age 60 or on the grounds of efficiency. - 3.
+Curtailment / settlement events may occur (for example, outsourcing, redundancy exercises, or bulk transfers) - 4.
+Actual cash flows over the next accounting period may differ from those assumed. - 5.
+The expected employer contributions in 2015/16 are £1.67m.